-Paula Deen pumpkin bars are decadent and sooo incredibly soft and tender.
-Frosted with the most perfectly fluffy cream cheese frosting, they take you straight to all those feel good fall moments in just one bite.
+These pumpkin bars are decadent, soft and tender.
+Frosted with fluffy cream cheese frosting, they take you straight to all those feel good fall moments in just one bite.
 Easy to make, you'll come back to this dessert over and over.

 This was inspired by our Maple Blondies which are also soft and tender.
 They would be perfect if paired with Pumpkin Donut Muffins, our Banana Pumpkin Muffins and our Pumpkin Snickerdoodles for for any fall entertaining.